Saibot393/regionba/README.md

   - #### Chosen levels
     Custom level choice for the "Target level" setting
   - #### Excluded movement types
     A set of movement types that do not trigger this behaviour.
-Maybe the players can fly or jump over a gorge they would normally drop into or a player can burrow down a level at a specific spot.
+Maybe the players can fly or jump over a gorge they would normally drop into, or a player can burrow down a level at a specific spot.

+### Languages:

+The module contains an English and a German translation.
+If you want additional languages to be supported [let me know](https://github.com/Saibot393/regionba/issues).

+---

+**If you have suggestions, questions, or requests for additional features please [let me know](https://github.com/Saibot393/regionba/issues).**